Materials-Consortia/OPTIMADE/optimade.rst

     If :val:`FALSE`, specifies that results cannot be sorted on this property.
     Omitting the field is equivalent to :val:`FALSE`.

-  - :field:`queryable`: String.
+  - :field:`query-support`: String.
     Defines a required level of support in formulating queries on this field.
     The string MUST be one of the following:

-    - :val:`"full"`: the defined property MUST be queryable using the OPTIMADE filter language with support for all mandatory filter features.
+    - :val:`"all mandatory"`: the defined property MUST be queryable using the OPTIMADE filter language with support for all mandatory filter features.
-    - :val:`"partial:only full string"`: the defined property is a string that MUST be queryable using the OPTIMADE filter language.
-However, support for the partial string matching operators are OPTIONAL (i.e., the operators BEGINS WITH, ENDS WITH, and CONTAINS).
+    - :val:`"equality only"`: the defined property MUST be queryable using the OPTIMADE filter language equality and inequality operators.
+Other filter language features does not need to be available.
-    - :val:`"partial"`: the defined property MUST be queryable, but the support MAY be restricted to any subset of the filter language operators and features.
+    - :val:`"partial"`: the defined property MUST be queryable with support for a subset of the filter language operators as specified by the field :field:`query-support-operators`.
-      The level of support is described in the field :field:`query-description`.
-    - :val:`"none"`: the defined property MAY not be queryable at all.
+    - :val:`"none"`: the defined property does not need to be queryable with any features of the filering language.

-  - :field:`queryable-description`: String.
-    This string is a human-readable multi-line text that describes limitations of support of the OPTIMADE filter language in relation to the defined property.
-    It SHOULD only be given if the field :field:`queryable` is set to the string :val:`"partial"`.
-    Formatting in the text SHOULD use Markdown in the `CommonMark v3.0 format <https://spec.commonmark.org/0.30/>`__.
+  - :field:`query-support-operators`: List of Strings.
+    Defines the filter language features supported on this property.
+    The strings MUST all be one of:

+    - :val:`"<"`, :val:`"<="`, :val:`">"`, :val:`">="`, :val:`"="`, or :val:`"!="`: indicating support for filtering this property using the respective operator.
+If the property is of Boolean type, support for :val:`=` also designate support of boolean comparisons that omit `= TRUE`.

+    - :val:`CONTAINS`, :val:`STARTS WITH`, :val:`ENDS WITH`: indicating support for substring filtering of this property using the respective operator.
+MUST not appear if the property is not of type String.

+    - :val:`HAS`, :val:`HAS ALL`, :val:`HAS ANY`: indicating support for the MANDATORY features for list property comparison using the respective operator.
+MUST not appear if the property is not of type List.

+    - :val:`HAS ONLY`: indicating support for list property comparison with all or a subset of the OPTIONAL constructs using this operator.
+MUST not appear if the property is not of type List.

+    - :val:`IS KNOWN`, :val:`IS UNKNOWN`: indicating support for filtering this property on unknown values using the respective operator.

 - :field:`x-optimade-requirements`: Dictionary
   A dictionary describing the level of OPTIMADE API functionality required by all implementations of this property.
   Omitting this field means the corresponding functionality is OPTIONAL.